lmorchard/blog.decafbad.com/_posts/2009-07-15-html5-drag-and-drop.markdown

-        I've even scratched an itch of my own and built <a target="_new" target="_new" target="_new" href="http://decafbad.com/2009/07/drag-and-drop/outline.html">the beginnings of an outline editor</a>, where every draggable element is also a drop targetâ€”of which there could be dozens to hundreds in a complex document, something that gave me some minor hair-tearing moments in the past while trying to make do with plain old mouse events.
+        I've even scratched an itch of my own and built <a target="_new" target="_new" target="_new" href="http://decafbad.com/2009/07/drag-and-drop/outline.html">the beginnings of an outline editor</a>, where every draggable element is also a drop target—of which there could be dozens to hundreds in a complex document, something that gave me some minor hair-tearing moments in the past while trying to make do with plain old mouse events.
     </p><p>
         And, all the above can be downloaded or cloned from
         <a href="http://github.com/lmorchard/fx35-drag-and-drop">a GitHub repository</a>
-        I've created especially for this articleâ€”which continues after the jump.
+        I've created especially for this article—which continues after the jump.
     </p>
 </div>